isomerpages/mlaw-rom/_information-for-moneylenders/Compliance (AML | CFT | CPF).md

 **1. Monetary Authority of Singapore's ("MAS") website - Lists of Designated Individuals and Entities**

 MAS publishes <a target="_blank" href="https://www.mas.gov.sg/regulation/anti-money-laundering/targeted-financial-sanctions/lists-of-designated-individuals-and-entities">lists</a> of individuals and entities designated under the United Nations Act ("**UN Act**") and the Terrorism (Suppression of Financing) Act ("**TSOFA**").
-Regulated dealers should <a target="_blank" href="https://www.mas.gov.sg/subscription-services">subscribe</a> to the MAS mailing list to receive updated lists of designated individuals and entities.
-Regulated dealers are required to screen their customers against the lists before engaging in any business or commercial activity with them.<br><br>
+Licensed moneylenders should <a target="_blank" href="https://www.mas.gov.sg/subscription-services">subscribe</a> to the MAS mailing list to receive updated lists of designated individuals and entities.
+Licensed moneylenders are required to screen their customers against the lists before engaging in any business or commercial activity with them.<br><br>
-You may refer to the <a target="_blank" href="https://acd.mlaw.gov.sg/images/MAS%20Website%20Subscriber%20Services%20Guide_20191105_V1Final.pdf">MAS Website Subscriber Services Guide</a> for a step-by-step guide to the subscription process.<br><br>
+You may refer to the <a target="_blank" href="https://acd.mlaw.gov.sg/images/MAS%20Website%20Subscriber%20Services%20Guide_20191105_V1Final.pdf">MAS Website Subscriber Services Guide</a> for a step-by-step guide to the subscription process.<br>
-The screening function in <a target="_blank" href="https://go.gov.sg/mypal"><i>my</i>Pal</a> allows regulated dealers to conduct screening on the lists of designated individuals and entities.
-Please refer to the <a target="_blank" href="https://acd.mlaw.gov.sg/files/Screening%20Module%20Instruction%20Guide_20220901.pdf">instruction guide</a> (Published Date: Aug 2022) and <a target="_blank" href="https://www.youtube.com/watch?v=i6at7WyPxRs">guidance video</a> for a step-by-step walkthrough (with screenshots) on how to use the screening function.&nbsp;

 **2. Inter-Ministry Committee on Terrorist Designation ("IMC-TD")**